top of page

 • Facebook

 We had the great fortune of working with Joan Didion for two decades.
 She is a writer whose books we turn to again and again.
-Our job at BPR is to keep her work front and center with readers.

-We are working with the Didion Dunne Literary Trust to curate collections for anyone interested in Joan Didion’s life and work.
-We’ve designed a Joan Didion website—joandidion.org—that features her archive, and we will be launching an Instagram account for Joan Didion that includes letters, notes, photographs, manuscript pages, artifacts, and memorabilia.
+We are working with the Didion Dunne Literary Trust to keep her work front and center for readers.
+We’ve designed a Joan Didion website—joandidion.org—that features writing, photographs, and ephemera from her archive, and we will be launching an Instagram account for Joan Didion that includes letters, notes, photographs, manuscript pages, artifacts, and memorabilia.

 The New York Public Library recently acquired the papers of Joan Didion and John Gregory Dunne.
 The dual collection comprises the couple’s literary and personal papers, offering a rich documentation of their careers and intellectual legacies.
-Our team will collaborate with the NYPL to share letters, photographs, screenplays, and other memorabilia from the collection with a wide audience
+Our team will collaborate with the NYPL to share letters, photographs, screenplays, and other memorabilia from the collection with a wide audience when the archives open in 2025.

 • Facebook